 You must have noncombustible material(s) above the fireplace opening.
 Noncombustible materials (such as slate, marble, tile, etc.) must be at least 1/2" thick.
 With sheet metal, you must have noncombustible material behind it.
-Noncombustible material must extend at least 8" up.
-If noncombustible material is less than 12", you must install the fireplace hood accessory.
-Even if noncombustible material is more than 12", you may need the hood accessory to deflect heat away from your mantel shelf.
-See Figures 5 and 6 and Figure 7 on page 11 for minimum clearances
+Noncombustible material must extend at least 12" up.
+See Figures 5 and 6 and Figure 7 on page 11 for minimum clearances.